 If managers attend, it’s as silent observers only.
 The Scrum Master usually leads the daily Scrum meeting, but a project manager could do this for a team not practicing formal Agile.

 Scrum meetings are often held face-to-face, but if part of your team works remotely, you can hold the meeting with everyone calling in.
 It levels the playing field for all.
 If you’ve got everyone in a room with one or two people calling in, it’s difficult for those on the phone to hear and be as much a part of the conversation.
 But try variations and see what works best for your team.
 If possible, it’s usually best to hold these meetings in the morning.
 That way each, person can state what they’ll be working on for the day and be accountable to the team to get it done.

 The biggest challenge when you start will be to keep everyone focused on answering the three questions and moving on.

-Make it a group effort to hold larger discussions for after the meeting.
-Keep a “Post-meeting discussion” list so, team members know what needs to be held as after-meeting discussion items.
-That way they’ll be more comfortable holding topics until after each person has answered the three questions.
+Make it a group effort to hold larger discussions after the meeting.
+Keep a “Post-meeting discussion” list, so team members know what needs to be held as after-meeting discussion items.
+That way, they’ll be more comfortable holding topics until after each person has answered the three questions.

 You’ll find that with experience, your team will get better at it.
 Communication will flow more efficiently, roadblocks can be handled quicker, and your development team will see the benefits of transparency and supporting one another via this practice.